EskoSalaka/nestjs-sqlite-queue/README.md

 A simple locally persistent queue implementation for NestJS which uses SQLite and Sequelize under the hood.

+## Queus on SQLite vs Redis

+Redis and libraries like Bull and BullMQ are definitely the go-to solution for implementing queues in Node since they are mature, fast, reliable and scalable.
+However, for smaller projects or projects that don't require the scalability and reliability of Redis, an SQL database as a Queue will probably be just fine.
+In particular, sqlite is really easy to use and requires barely any setup unlike Redis for which you need to have a Redis server running.

+The main downside of using SQLite for queues is that it is not as fast as Redis and can't handle high loads as well.
+Any writes lock the whole SQLite database.
+SQLite is also not as reliable as Redis since it is a file-based database and can be corrupted if the application crashes while writing to the database.

+## Is it production ready?

+So far this library is well unit-tested but not at all proven in any real-world scenarios.
+There are sure to be more or less issues that I haven't thought of.
+I wrote it simply because I wanted to learn more about creating NestJs libraries, was lacking any good project to work on and was interested in learning more about Queues

+I would say that it is probably fine to use for a smaller project that has low traffic.
+I would not recommend using this in a serious production environment without testing it first.

+I will be happy to receive any feedback and I plan to add more features and improvements in the future.

 ## Installation and configuration

 Install the package using npm: